octavianarmasu/octavianarmasu/README.md

 ### Hi there 👋

-I'm a passionate Computer Science Engineering student at the University Politehnica of Bucharest, currently working my way through my Bachelor's degree.
+I'm a passionate Computer Science student at the University Politehnica of Bucharest, currently working my way through my Bachelor's degree.
 I have a keen interest in solving complex problems and building innovative solutions.